Tapac/exposed-wiki/FAQ.md

 ### Q: Is it possible to create tables with cross / cyclic reference?

-A: No. Its possible in sql directly in couple of steps.
+A: No. Its possible in sql directly in a couple of steps.
 More details here: https://github.com/JetBrains/Exposed/issues/185

+### Q: How can I implement nested queries?

+A: See example here: https://github.com/JetBrains/Exposed/issues/248

 ### More questions on Stack Overflow:
 https://stackoverflow.com/questions/tagged/kotlin-exposed